sassoftware/grafana-esp-plugin/README.md

 # SAS Event Stream Processing Data Source Plug-in for Grafana

 ## Overview
-The SAS Event Stream Processing Data Source Plug-in for Grafana enables you to discover and stream data from ESP servers in lightweight SAS Event Stream Processing in a Kubernetes environment.
+The SAS Event Stream Processing Data Source Plug-in for Grafana enables you to discover and stream data from ESP servers in SAS Event Stream Processing in a Kubernetes environment.

 The plug-in is intended for visualizing event streams and provides an alternative to using SAS Event Stream Streamviewer.
 The plug-in is not intended to be used as a monitoring tool.